 How to Trade Bullish Flag Pattern

 How to trade the bullish Flag pattern is as simple as the bullish flag pattern itself.
 Since this is a continuation pattern we want to trade in the direction of the prevailing trend.
 So, as the name suggests – bullish Flag pattern – we should expect a bullish move to come out of this pattern.
+We also have training for building a foundation before a forex strategy matters.

 In this case, we want to enter when we break above the upper flag “border” or above the top of the flag pole.